IndexPosition/SilenceSense/README.md

 3. **Configure Environment Variables:**
    - Ensure that environment variables for production are set correctly in both the frontend and backend deployments.

-## Contributing

-Feel free to contribute by submitting issues or pull requests.
-Please follow the standard practices for contributing to open source projects.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.